otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       1. Verifies the Prekey Message as stated in the [Prekey Message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message) section.
-      1. Check that the OTR version of the Prekey Message matches one of the versions signed in the Client Profile contained in the Prekey Ensemble.
+      1. Checks that the OTR version of the Prekey Message matches one of the versions signed in the Client Profile contained in the Prekey Ensemble.
-      1. Check if the Client Profile's version is supported by the client.
+      1. Checks if the Client Profile's version is supported by the client.
-      1. Choose the Prekey Ensemble with the latest expiry time from each group.
+      1. Chooses the Prekey Ensemble with the latest expiry time from each group.
    1. Discards any invalid or duplicated Prekey Ensembles.
 1. Client chooses which Prekey Ensembles to send an encrypted offline message
    to: